fleetdm/fleet/docs/REST API/rest-api.md

 ### Run automation for all failing hosts of a policy

-Triggers [automations](https://fleetdm.com/docs/using-fleet/automations#policy-automations) for *all* hosts failing the specified policies, regardless of whether a policy was previously failing on a host.
+Triggers [automations](https://fleetdm.com/docs/using-fleet/automations#policy-automations) for *all* hosts failing the specified policies, regardless of whether the policies were previously failing on those hosts.

 `POST /api/v1/fleet/automations/reset`